Why Ivy Tech?

 Available if you elected to make contributions from your military pay to participate in this education benefit program and have over 180 days of active duty service between December 31, 1976 and June 30, 1985.
 You may use these benefits for degree, certificate, correspondence, apprenticeship/on-the-job training programs, and vocational flight training programs.
 In certain circumstances, remedial, deficiency, and refresher training may also be available.
 Benefit entitlement is for up to 36 months, based upon your monthly contributions.
 You have 10 years from your release from active duty to use VEAP benefits.
 If there is entitlement not used after the 10-year period, your portion remaining is refunded.

 Provides education and training opportunities to eligible dependents of certain veterans.
-The program offers up to 45 months of education benefits.
-These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
+The program offers up to 45 months of education benefits for those eligibility began before August 1, 2018 and up to 36 months for eligibility periods beginning on or after August 1, 2018.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits must be used between the ages of 18 and 26 if the student is a son or daughter of a veteran, but certain instances allow for benefits to begin before age 18 and to continue after age 26.

 Authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
 It is sometimes referred to as the Chapter 31 program.
 The VetSuccess program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, VetSuccess offers services to improve their ability to live as independently as possible.

-Available to all eligible Air and Army National Guard members.
-Applications must be submitted to your unit ESO or State INARNG Education Office each semester and are subject to approval.
+Available to all eligible Indiana Air and Army National Guard members.
+Applications must be submitted via ScholarTrack and are subject to approval.

 Students are responsible for tuition, campus fees, course fees, and all other costs of their education.
 The first step to using VA Educational Benefits to cover those costs is to obtain a Certificate of Eligibility from the VA.